msaf9/msaf9/README.md

 <!--Overview-->
 ~~~
-- 🔭 I’m currently working on Web applications
+- 🔭 I’m currently working on Web applications.
-- 🌱 I’m currently learning UX 🌞, AWS ⛈, and DevOps 🌤
+- 🌱 I’m currently learning UX 🌞, AWS ⛈, and DevOps 🌤.
-- 👯 I’m looking to collaborate on Open-source and Cloud Computing projects 🌩
+- 👯 I’m looking to collaborate on Open-source and Cloud Computing projects 🌩.
-- 🤔 I’m looking for help with Artificial Intelligence, Human-computer interaction (HCI), and Cloud Computing
+- 🤔 I’m looking for help with Artificial Intelligence, Human-computer interaction (HCI), and Cloud Computing.
-- 💬 Ask me about Football ⚽, Books 📕, Technology 👨‍💻, or Anything 😄
+- 💬 Ask me about Football ⚽, Books 📕, Technology 👨‍💻, or Anything 😄.
-- 😄 Pronouns: He/ Him
+- 😄 Pronouns: He/ Him.
-- ⚡ Fun fact: Jack of all, master of none 😂
+- ⚡ Fun fact: Jack of all, master of none 😂.
 ~~~

  - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sahilafridfarookhi/ "Sahil Afrid Farookhi")